immanuel192/swiftx-backend-test/README.md

 - Setup code base with eslint for linting, audit
 - Refactor code (a bit) :), prefer to use arrow function for consistency
 - CI pipeline (using Github Action).
 It will publish package when merging PR to `main` branch (`dry-run` only, no worry :))
-- End-to-end test and unit test
 - Remove `yarn`, use `npm` instead
+- Include `error code` and `some other useful data` in the error object when throwing.

 ## Testing
-- Add end-to-end test
+- Update end-to-end test
 - Add unit test

 ## Notice
 - Personally I do not think using the Google API Key to make real request to Google for end-to-end test is the appropriate way.
-Instead, I would suggest to use https://www.npmjs.com/package/nock instead.
-The component itself should be isolated.
+Instead, I would suggest to use https://www.npmjs.com/package/nock.
+The component itself should be isolated for the end-to-end test.

 ## Issues Found
 I found some of the issues in the code as below